ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 entities, which means that disconnected groups must coordinate on identifier assignment.

-The computed identifier scheme proposed in the VR Specification computes identifiers from the data itself.
+The computed identifier scheme proposed in VRS computes identifiers from the data itself.
 Because identifers depend on the data, groups that independently generate the same variation will generate the same computed identifier for that entity, thereby